Upper School Curriculum

 Early Childhood Education Internship

-Students enrolled in this academic course will provide assistance to those participating in the Innovation Lab or related STEM programs/activities under the direct guidance and evaluation of the STEM Learning and Innovation Specialist.
+Students enrolled in this academic course will provide assistance to those participating in the Innovation Lab or related programs/activities under the direct guidance and evaluation of the learning and innovation specialist.
 The student will assist in small and large group settings for students, teachers and community members during the academic day.
 This may include periodic attendance during non-class hours, such as after school or otherwise, after academic hours to co-facilitate tours and training.
-The student will learn to manage and process requests for lab equipment, assist with the facilitation of learning in the lab, and problem-solve issues with the technical equipment.
-Throughout this year-long program, the student will routinely meet with and be evaluated by the STEM Learning and Innovation Specialist.
+The student will learn to manage and process requests for lab equipment, assist with facilitating learning in the lab and solve technical equipment issues.
+Throughout this year-long program, the student will routinely meet with and be evaluated by the learning and innovation specialist.

-Prerequisite: Design Thinking & Innovation with administration recommendation
+Prerequisite: Design Thinking and Innovation with administration recommendation

 Technology Internship

-Students enrolled in this academic course will assist the director of technology instruction and network administration in the support of the use of technology throughout the academic day.
+Students enrolled in this academic course will assist the director of technology instruction and network administration in supporting the use of technology throughout the academic day.
 The student will assist in ensuring classroom and meeting space technology is functional and updated.
-Under the direct guidance of the director, the student will learn to troubleshoot common and advanced technology issues.
+Under the guidance of the director, the student will learn to troubleshoot common and advanced technology issues.
 Throughout this year-long program, the student will routinely meet with and be evaluated by the director of technology.

 Other